 The politics of debt have gotten so insane that both parties are on the verge of gutting Medicare.
 The moment might be right to actually fix it.

-There is a problem with government accounting that drives me around the bend, but that I rarely see noted elsewhere.
+Hidden capital There is a problem with government accounting that drives me around the bend, but that I rarely see noted elsewhere.
 When corporations build a factory, it is considered a positive, the creation of a capital asset.
 But when government builds a road or a school, it’s an expense.
-It’s simply spending money, treated the same… Read more »
+It’s simply spending money, treated… Read more »

 How America’s forbidding political landscape made health care reform impossible for Clinton and nearly so for Obama.